The Fordington Twins

 The Fordington Twins is a 1920 British silent drama film directed by W. P. Kellino and starring Dallas Anderson, Mary Brough and Nita Russell.
-It is based on a novel by Edgar Newton Bungay.
+It is based on a novel by Edgar Newton Bungey.
 Two young brothers who live over a fishmongers in Bethnal Green inherit a large sum of money and a country estate, but are almost cheated out of it by a swindler.